OZDesigns/OZDesigns.github.io/_data/README.md

 ## Files in this folder

 * `README.md` - This help file. :)
+* [`contact.yml`](#contact-info) - Contact information to publish on various pages.
 * [`gallery.yml`](#gallery) - Description of which images to display on your site's gallery, and in what order.
 * [`nav_menus.yml`](#navigation-menus) - Description of which pages to link to from the navigation menus.

+## Contact info

+It's easy to update the contact information published on your site when it changes.
+To do so, edit the appropriate values in the `contact.yml` file.

 ## Gallery